Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model: Theoretical Framework

 \subsection{The chiral quark model}

-The calculation is done in the framework of the Chiral Quark Model (ChQM), which has been successfully applied in describing hadron spectrum and hadron-hadron interaction~\cite{Obukhovsky:1990tx,Fernandez:1993hx,Yu:1995ag,Valcarce:1995dm}.
+The calculation is done in the framework of ChQM, which has been successfully applied in describing hadron spectrum and hadron-hadron interaction~\cite{Obukhovsky:1990tx,Fernandez:1993hx,Yu:1995ag,Valcarce:1995dm}.
 The Hamiltonian for multiquark system takes the form, \begin{widetext}

 \end{widetext} Where $m_i$ is the mass of constituent quarks and $T_{cm}$ is the center-of-mass kinetic energy.
 The two-body potential includes phenomenology confinement potential $V^C$, one-gluon-exchange potential $V^G$, Goldstone boson exchange interactions $V^{\pi}$, $V^{K}$, $V^{\eta}$, and scalar meson potential $V^{\sigma}$.
 Note herein that the meson exchanges are considered when the two quarks are light, while the color confinement and the one-gluon exchange are flavor blindness. $\bm{\lambda}$ and $\bm{\lambda}^c$ are $SU(3)$ Gell-Mann matrices of flavor and color respectively, and $\bm{\sigma}$ is the $SU(2)$ Pauli matrix. $r_0(\mu_{ij})$ is a regulator that depends on $\mu_{ij}$.
 The chiral coupling constant $g_{ch}$ is determined from the pion-nucleon coupling constant and $Y(x)$ is the standard Yukawa functions.
 The specific introduction of the model can be found in Refs.~\cite{Vijande:2004he,Tan:2019qwe,Tan:2019knr}.
 In order to avoid the baryon-meson threshold order reversal, some hadrons should be described well in this work.
 The two sets of model parameters listed in Table~\ref{tab:table1} are adjusted by fitting the hadrons that we need.
 And some mesons and baryons involved in the present work are calculated with these parameters as shown in Table~\ref{tab:table2}.